CalebMohamed/calebnm-portfolio/hugo/content/blogs/2025/poeming-is-here.md

 reflective - hopefully - a better poet.

 That's one of things I find so fascinating though.
-I've always seen myself as someone who is a bit of a [corpus callosum][4], as Alex O'Connor humorously called himself after mediating [a debate between Richard Dawkins and Jordan Peterson][5].
-As someone who appreciates a good painting, who is enamored with people, who loves *the fluffier things*
+I've always seen myself as someone who is a bit of a [corpus callosum][4] as Alex O'Connor humorously called himself after mediating [a debate between Richard Dawkins and Jordan Peterson][5].
+Seen myself as someone who appreciates a good painting, who is enamored with people, who loves *the fluffier things*
 - maybe even someone who *makes art sometimes*.